Batman: Knightfall

 "Knightfall" is a 1993–1994 Batman story arc published by DC Comics.
 It consists of a trilogy of storylines that ran from 1993 to 1994, consisting of "Knightfall", "Knightquest", and "KnightsEnd".
 The story takes place over approximately six months.
-Bruce Wayne (Batman) suffers burnout and is systematically assaulted and crippled by a "super steroid"-enhanced genius named Bane.
+Bruce Wayne (Batman) suffers burnout and is systematically assaulted and crippled by a "super steroid"-enhanced criminal genius named Bane.
 Bruce is replaced as Batman by an apprentice named Jean-Paul Valley (a.k.a.
 Azrael), who becomes increasingly violent and unstable, tarnishing Batman's reputation.
 Eventually, Bruce is healed through paranormal means and reclaims his role as Batman.

 "Knightfall" resulted in long-term ramifications for the Batman continuity, as Batman's trust from the police, the public, and his fellow superheroes had to be rebuilt due to Azrael's violence.
 Additionally, Bruce realizes the peril and burden of attempting to work in solitude, leading to the eventual creation of the modern incarnation of the Batman Family.
-The events of "Knightfall" also led to the (temporary) resignation of Bruce's loyal butler, Alfred Pennyworth.
+The events of "Knightfall" also led to the temporary resignation of Bruce's loyal butler, Alfred Pennyworth.

 The entire "Knightfall" storyline took over a year to complete in the comic book serials.
-In later years, the comics were reprinted several times, though never in full, as the "Knightquest: The Search" story arc had not been collected until the second omnibus edition in 2017.
+In later years, the comics were reprinted several times, though never in full, as the "Knightquest: The Search" story arc was not collected until the second omnibus edition in 2017.